 The Bank and financial institutions serve as bases for banknote circulation, to ensure that banknotes circulate throughout the country.

-When banknotes return to the Head Office or branches of the Bank, the Bank counts them and verifies their authenticity rigorously to prevent counterfeit or altered banknotes from being returned to circulation.
+When banknotes return to the Head Office or branches of the Bank, the Bank counts them and verifies their authenticity rigorously to stop counterfeit or altered banknotes.
 It also separates returned banknotes into those suitable for recirculation and those too damaged or worn for further circulation.
-Banknotes that are judged to be unfit for recirculation are destroyed.
 This process is called the examination of banknotes.
 Those in good condition are used for further circulation.

-The Bank exchanges damaged or worn banknotes for new ones at the Head Office or branches of the Bank.
+The Bank exchanges damaged or worn banknotes for new ones at its Head Office or branches.

 In order to prevent counterfeiting and altering, banknotes are incorporated with many security features.
-Given the surge in recent years in the number of counterfeit banknotes detected, on November 1, 2004, the Bank began issuing the new series of Bank of Japan notes (10,000, 5,000, and 1,000 yen notes) with state-of-the-art security features.
 To address counterfeiting on a global basis, the Bank actively exchanges information and conducts joint studies with foreign central banks.